Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (1) Risks related to natural and human disasters

 Natural disasters, fires, public health issues, armed hostilities, terrorism and other incidents, whether in Japan or any other country in which we or our suppliers operate, could bring about political or economic instability and cause damage to us, our suppliers or customers.
 For example, a large-scale natural disaster that causes massive damage to infrastructure and power outages, or a contagious disease pandemic could adversely affect our operations by rendering our employees unable to work, reducing orders from customers or disrupting our suppliers’ operations.
 If any such disaster occurs in any region in which any of our major customers or production or development bases are concentrated, such as Thailand or China, or in Japan where our headquarters and key research and development facilities are located, the adverse effect on our results of operations and financial condition could be particularly pronounced.
 Our network and information systems are important for normal operations, but such systems are vulnerable to shutdowns caused by unforeseen events such as power outages or natural disasters or terrorism, hardware or software defects, or computer viruses and computer hacking.
 Any such events, over which we have little or no control, could significantly hinder our production activities and our sales activities, delay the delivery of products, and make it difficult for us to obtain materials and components from suppliers, and also require large expenditures to repair or replace our facilities.
-We maintain third-party insurance coverage for various types of property, casualty and other risks.
+We maintain various types of third-party insurances against damage to property and other risks.
 The types and amounts of insurance that we obtain are determined based on the usefulness of the insurance, its cost, and the scope of compensation from selfinsurance.
 Our insurance policies are subject to deductibles, policy limits and exclusions that result in our retention of a level of risk on a self-insured basis.
 While we believe our insurance coverage is comparable to the coverage maintained by similar companies in our industry, losses not covered by insurance could be significant, adversely affecting our business, results of operations and financial position.
 The global epidemic of the new coronavirus (COVID-19), which occurred in the latter half of the fiscal year ended March 31, 2020, is affecting NIDEC's businesses and supply chain functions.
-As a measure to ensure business continuity, NIDEC has established a crisis management headquarters and built an information sharing system that connects all business sites by setting up COVID-19 information sharing site, and prohibited travels to and entries from countries and regions with high risk of infection in principle.
-At the same time, domestic and overseas offices are taking measures such as encouraging washing hand and wearing masks, and widely introducing a teleworking system to ensure the safety of the employees and minimize the impact on business continuity.
-However, it seems that it will take some time until the negative effects of COVID-19 disappear.
-If the impact of the infectious disease on the market and economy remains for a longer period than currently expected, NIDEC's business, operating results, and financial position may continue to be adversely affected.
+As a measure to ensure business continuity, NIDEC established the Risk Management Measures Division in mid-January 2020 to ensure the safety of employees and minimize the impact on the business.
+Overseas plants located in areas where there was a spread of COVID-19 infection experienced a temporary decline in operating rates, but at the time of disclosure of this report, they have recovered.
+However, any new negative impact of the COVID-19, such as the spread of the new variants of the COVID-19, could have a negative impact on NIDEC’s business, operating results and financial position.

 (2) Climate Change Risks